Everybody Must Get Stoned

-While I attended UConn in Storrs, I was woefully unaware of this fantastic memorial building, as I rarely ever walked by it.
+While I attended UConn in Storrs, I was woefully unaware of this fantastic memorial building, as I rarely ever walked near it.
 (Note to my parents: I had no reason to visit East Campus because I was a very good student who only struggled with higher level calculus and physics because I was too busy studying for my o-chem and grad-level ecology courses.
 Ahem.)

 Enough build-up… Just what is this little building, you may wonder?
 It is one of only two structures in Connecticut (that I am aware of) which contain stones from all 50 US states.

 Next question: Why and how did this thing come to be?
 I’ll turn to UConn to tell the story:

 If you live in New England, it’s not hard to gather a collection of stones in your backyard.
 Back in the 1930s, Mr. A.P.
 Marsh of New Britain had just such a collection.
 It was a collection that came not from his own backyard, however; it came from everyone’s backyard.

 That’s not remotely true.
 Ease up on the platitudes, greatest University on Earth.
 Thanks.

 Marsh had stones from each of Connecticut’s eight counties.
 He also had collected stones from each of the 48 states that made up the United States at that time.
 Lots of stones.
 Enough for the retaining wall he planned to build at his house.

 How cool is this Marsh guy?
 He just thought it would be cool to have a wall in his backyard with stones from each of the contiguous United States.
 I like the way he thinks.